 You can't consistently be that hunter that never brush-busts.
 Don't wonder when you stop getting the call to go.

 11. Acting ignorant of private property

 This could be the number one reason that we chew on nails during deer season.
-I’ve said it forever: there is nothing like firearms deer season to bring out the a-hole in people.
-Respect private property and do not act like you didn’t know it was posted.
+I've said it forever: there is nothing like gun season to bring out the a-hole in people.
+Respect private property and do not act like you didn't know it was posted.

 12. Never used their gun before the season

 I have a rifled barrel that has the scope mounted right to it so that when I take it off for bird season, the scope goes right with it.
-I still shoot before the opener!
-Don’t you want to know what you are shooting when that big buck walks up?!
+That being said, I still shoot before the opener!
+Don't you want to know what your gun's gonna do when that big buck walks up?!